 MP for Melksham and Devizes

-Brian Mathew is a Liberal Democrat MP for Melksham and Devizes, elected in 2024.
-He sits on the International Development Committee and is in his first term in Parliament.
+Brian Mathew is the Liberal Democrat MP for Melksham and Devizes, elected on 4 July 2024.
+He sits on the International Development Committee from October 2024.
+The available data does not include details of his career background prior to becoming an MP.

-He has four declared financial interests: two miscellaneous entries; one entry for gifts, benefits and hospitality from UK sources; and one entry for visits outside the UK.
+Declared four financial interests: two miscellaneous entries, one entry for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.

 Generated 21 February 2026